 Several analytes readily decompose prior to chromatography investigations.
 For instance, when preparing the sample solution, removing the solvent, cleansing the sample, transferring the sample to a new vial, and during storage of the prepared vials.

 During method development, the stability of the analyte should be investigated.
 The accuracy test takes care of stability.
-It should be mentioned in the method how long the sample can be stored before final analysis, based on the duration for the accuracy test.
+It should be mentioned in the method how long the sample can be stored before the final analysis, based on the duration of the accuracy test.

 These are the 10 method validation parameters that are used to establish the method while method development study.
-Method validation parameters very helpful to make the method rugged, robust and more accurate.
+Method validation parameters are very helpful to make the method rugged, robust, and more accurate.

 For Interview Preparation Refer: Interview